SoneyBun/SunBet/README.md

-Java implementation of a cybersecurity task.
+Java implementation of a betting application shown by a friend.
 I had so much fun making this and will appreciate any type of feedback!
-The codeHS testing version is here. https://codehs.com/sandbox/id/sunbet-v4-testing-PYTiha/run
+The codeHS testing version is here. https://codehs.com/sandbox/id/sunbet-testing-PAHz2g/run